grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Alright," said Percy, "bring the fucking pigeon over whenever you are ready Captain Shakes.
 Right now let's get the _Gnat_ running up on the surface, and get the _Prospect_ further down.
 I don't like being this shallow during the day."

-With a fake salute, Shakes went rearward toward the galley to take a refill of coffee with him, and then climbed downward to the deepest part of the _Prospect_, and then even lower to get back aboard the _Gnat_.
+Shakes gave a fake salute, and went rearward toward the galley to take a refill of coffee with him.
+He then climbed downward to the deepest part of the _Prospect_, and then even lower to get back aboard the _Gnat_.

 With the _Gnat_ off and surfaced, the _Prospect_ dove down to 100 meters where Percy was more comfortable with a heavier cover of ocean above her.